dinisusanti/portfolio/README.md

 - B.Sc., Mathematics | Universiti Kebangsaan Malaysia (_September 2011_)

 ## Projects
-### Forcasting Indonesian Rupiah Against US Dollar Using ARIMA and LSTM during COVID-19 Pandemic
+### Forecasting Indonesian Rupiah Against US Dollar Using ARIMA and LSTM during COVID-19 Pandemic
 This is my final project (thesis) to obtain a master degree from Unversiti Kebangsaan Malaysia.
-The project was supervised by Prof. Dr. Zaidi Isa who was also the lecturer for time series modelling and forecasting course where I had done preliminary assignments to show my technical skill performance.
+The project was supervised by Prof. Dr. Zaidi Isa who was also the lecturer for time series modeling and forecasting course where I had done preliminary assignments to show my technical skill performance.
 This project was evaluated by Prof. Dr. Noriszura Ismail and Mrs. Noriza Majid.
 The objective of this project is to develop ARIMA model and the right architecture of LSTM model, which best represents the USD/IDR exchange rate during COVID-19 pandemic.
 The method used to determine which one was the best between the two models was by comparing the evaluation metrics that were being used to measure error.

 [Project](https://github.com/dinisusanti/masterdegree-thesis)